 Compost bins are usually large, unsightly, visible in your garden and take up valuable space.
 The COMPOT is small enough to be hidden in your garden while big enough to compost all your household organic waste.
 Place a few in strategic positions around your garden, rotate filling them, and let the worms spread the goodness.

 Compost bins usually need a mixture of green and brown waste to compost properly and unless you have one where you empty the contents out from the bottom, then you must wait 6 months or so before you can fill it up again (like a Tumbler, Gedye, Aero Bin etc).
-These traditional bins/methods are good for green garden waste.
+These traditional bins/methods are good for green garden waste but take up space and take a long time to produce a small amount of composted material as much of it is lost into the ground directly where it sits if is a bay or Gedye composter.

 As with worm farms, you cannot put meat products, citrus, onions, cooking fats, and oils, or animal wastes into a traditional compost bin.
-The COMPOT takes anything organic provided it is dangerous chemicals including animal excrement.
-Though the Soldier Flies are often used to treat certain types of chemical waste.
+The COMPOT takes anything organic provided it isn’t dangerous chemicals including medicated animal excrement, though animal waste is fine under a big ornamental tree.
+Soldier Flies are often used to treat certain types of chemical waste that would usually kill worms.

 You only need to empty your COMPOT occasionally to remove bones and large seeds or to collect soil to spread around the garden.
 Give it a good clean out once a year and just start filling it again.